malramsay64/phd-thesis/03_Dynamics/introduction.md

 The breakdown in dynamics is primarily a case of the underlying particle motions no longer adhering to Brownian motion.

+With the motions of individual particles no longer strictly undergoing Brownian Motion, does this affect how we can describe the collective dynamics of the liquid.

 ## Glasses and Supercooled liquids